FollyBeachBaptist/follybeachbaptist.github.io/index.md

 Thank you for visiting our site.

-Folly Beach Baptist Church is a fellowship of committed believers with a heart for caring and sharing.
-As a popular vacation destination, we are blessed with a unique opportunity to plant nuggets of Kingdom growth with people from all over the world.
-But also we are devoted to be an anchor of hope, encouragement, and the love of God on the beach and in our neighboring communities.
-We strive to minister to the whole person, meeting spiritual, emotional, and when possible, physical needs of those who seek help.

-In other words, we seek to "love the Lord our God with all our hearts, and to love our neighbors as ourselves."
-After the first visit, you are FBBC family!

-Please take the time to navigate through the different pages of our site to see what is offered.
-It would be our privilege to minister to you and your family right where you are.

-Love in Christ, Pastor Richard Summey
+Welcome to Folly Beach Baptist Church!
+We are so excited that you are here.
+We are a fellowship of Christ followers who are committed to:

+**Reaching** Everyone with the Gospel (Romans 1:16)

+**Raising** Believers in the Scripture (2 Timothy 3:16-17)

+**Releasing** the Church to Change the World (Matthew 28:18-20)

+Folly Beach is known as the _Edge of America_.
+However, the message of the Gospel does not stop on the shores of the Atlantic Ocean or the doors of the church.
+Our motto is, _From the Edge of America to the ends of the earth!_ – Jesus

+We are blessed to be located at Folly Beach - a popular vacation destination and the beach of choice for many Lowcountry locals.
+The church here, like the surrounding area, is relaxed and full of southern hospitality.
+Come just like you are.
+You do not have to get dressed up.
+Everyone is welcome here!
+It would be a blessing to us to have you join us in person.
+If you cannot be here in person, you can watch us online on Facebook at Folly Beach Baptist Church.

+We hope to see you soon!

+He Is Able,

+Pastor Clark Carter